slatedocs/slate/source/includes/_usecases.md

 ## Third-Party Payouts
 Third-Party Payouts is a product for marketplaces and financial institutions (banks and payment service providers).
 It is different from Borderless Payouts since it does not require our customer to also be the originator of payments.
-So TransferWise will act as third party to the person who initiated the payment.
+So TransferWise will act as a third-party to the person who initiated the payment.

 We are working on making this feature available soon.
 Please contact bizdev@transferwise.com for more info.

+## Receive Money
+You can receive money to the local bank details that come with your Borderless Account (AUD, EUR, GBP and USD) and reconcile these incoming payments via the API.

+We do not currently offer the option to build TransferWise into your checkout flow as a payment option to receive money as a merchant or any other request or receive money flows.
+Note though that TransferWise can be added as a payout option on your site for beneficiaries to choose to receive their payout through (to email or straight to bank account).